 - New York

 Each state shown above has a specific program that provides disability benefits for about six months.
 California is the lone exception; that state pays benefits for no more than one year.
 The monthly benefit amounts are much lower than both federal programs, though.
 New York, for example, pays a maximum of $170 per week.
 But the good news is, you could potentially qualify for state-based disability as well as federal benefits!
 If you live in any other state, the only way to get temporary or short-term disability is through your employer.

 You May Qualify for Legal Assistance

 Filing your disability claim through a Social Security attorney makes you 2x more likely to get benefits approved right away.
 Those who apply with legal assistance through our website typically get $10,000 in lump-sum backpay as well as monthly benefits.
 People why apply without legal assistance typically wait 18-24 months for their first payment.
 Think you can’t afford a lawyer?
 All Social Security disability attorneys work on contingency.
-That means if the SSA won’t approve your disability claim, you owe the lawyer $0 for legal assistance.
-And if you do win benefits, you’ll only pay a small, one-time fee.
+That means if the SSA won’t approve your claim, you owe the lawyer $0 for legal assistance.
+And if you do win, then you’ll only pay a small, one-time fee.